wjma90/google-drive-upload/README.md

     -u | --update - Update the installed script in your system, if not installed, then install.

+    --info - Show detailed info, only if script is installed system wide.

     -h | --help - Display usage instructions.

     -z | --config - Override default config file with custom config file.